openstack-archive/sahara/doc/source/restapi/rest_api_v1.1_EDP.rst

 **Description**

-Job Execution object represents a Hadoop Job executing on specified cluster.
+A Job Execution object represents a Hadoop Job executing on specified cluster.
-Job Execution polls status of running Job from Oozie service and reports it to user.
+A Job Execution polls the status of a running Job and reports it to the user.
-Also user has the ability to cancel the running job.
+Also a user has the ability to cancel a running job.

 **Job Executions ops**